Haicang/pytorch-fid/README.md

+# README

+[TOC]

+Forked from https://github.com/mseitzer/pytorch-fid.
+I add an slightly updated implement of inception_score from https://github.com/sbarratt/inception-score-pytorch.
+Their READMEs are as follows:

-# Fréchet Inception Distance (FID score) in PyTorch
+## Fréchet Inception Distance (FID score) in PyTorch

 This is a port of the official implementation of [Fréchet Inception Distance](https://arxiv.org/abs/1706.08500) to PyTorch.
 See [https://github.com/bioinf-jku/TTUR](https://github.com/bioinf-jku/TTUR) for the original implementation using Tensorflow.